cqfn/degit/README.md

 since it may lead to inability to merge and abandonded (or lost) branches.

+### Incentives

+Unlike Blockchain, a full duplication of all database in all nodes is not required for DeGit.
+Instead, if a few nodes have the data of a repository, this may be enough for the majority of cases.
+Thus, each node tries to host a limited number of repositories, according to the disc space available.

+Also, each node maintains a list of repositories seen and addresses of their hosting nodes.
+When a `git fetch` request arrives for a repository that the node doesn't have, it returns an error and a suggested list of nodes to ask for this repo.

+Thus, no monetary incentives are provided to node owners, but they are not required to contribute large computational or storage resources to the system.

 ## How to Contribute?

 Just give us a star and wait.
 We'll update this page soon.